MistyField/ANPBD2023/docs/src/speakers.md

     </center>
 </div>

 Dr. Kaiwen He is a professor, Ph.D. supervisor in Interdisciplinary Research Center on Biology and Chemistry (IRCBC).
 She graduated with a bachelor degree in Tsinghua University in 2003, and received Ph.D. degree in Neuroscience in 2009 in the University of Maryland College Park.
-After postdoctoral training at the Johns Hopkins University, she joined the IRCBC since 2015.Her main research interests include the role of sleep and rhythm in the regulation of neurological function and the mechanisms of regulation; the interrelationship between sleep disorders and neurodegenerative diseases; the early pathogenesis of neurodegenerative diseases.
+After postdoctoral training at the Johns Hopkins University, she joined the IRCBC since 2015.
+Her main research interests include the role of sleep and rhythm in the regulation of neurological function and the mechanisms of regulation; the interrelationship between sleep disorders and neurodegenerative diseases; the early pathogenesis of neurodegenerative diseases.
 She has published nearly 20 research papers in Nature Neuroscience, Neuron, Brain, EMBOJ, PNAS and other internationally renowned journals.
 Her group has undertaken four research projects in Shanghai and the National Science Foundation of China.